csstools/postcss-plugins/packages/postcss-tape/README.md

 });
 ```

-Browse the source code here or other tests in plugins for more usage details.
+Browse the source code and tests here or see tests in plugins for more usage details.